JessieDane/odin-recipes/README.md

-however, in hindsight i should have went with the 'suggestion' recipes instead of making my own. i could have finished this way faster if i didn't had the creativity hill to climb. i also didn't follow the assignment to the letter, i had the idea and just went with it. again it was fun, it refreshed my mind about git aswel, which escaped me at the start.
+however, in hindsight i should have went with the 'suggestion' recipes instead of making my own. i could have finished this way faster if i didn't had the creativity hill to climb. i also didn't follow the assignment to the letter, i had the idea and just went with it. again it was fun, it refreshed my mind about git as wel, which escaped me at the start.

 Jessie D.